-Council in WAC 51-54A-3800, as well as other legal and regulatory
+WAC 51-54A-3800, as well as other legal and regulatory requirements to ensure the safe construction and operation of extractor machines.

 New section.
 WAC 314-55-117 Use of payment services by retailers.

 - Proposed new section to provide guidance to retail licensees that use money transmitter services. - Changes were developed in partnership with the Dept. of Financial Institutions.